jakezak4/peltier_degeneration/README.md

 8) Open Serial Monitor (Ctrl + Shift + M)

-*Running Temperature Treatment*
+*Running Temperature Treatment Program*

 1) Before running program:
 	1A: Do not over tighten wingnuts on the Peltiers
 	1B: Double check that thermocouple #1 is mounted between the Peltiers.
-If thermocouple #1 is not mounted on the Peltier the Peltiers will run uncontrolled.
+If thermocouple #1 is not mounted a Peltier, the Peltiers will run uncontrolled.

 2) Press the START button to begin program.
 The LED will turn on.